-The Computational Plasma Physics Group develops theoretical and computational models for a variety of Plasma Physics applications ranging from fusion edge plasmas to industrial plasmas and nuclear forensic, utilizing advanced, predictive simulation capabilities on high-performance computing machines, and multi-physics multi-scale models.
+The Laboratory of Computational Plasma Physics develops theoretical and computational models for a variety of Plasma Physics and Plasma Chemistry applications, ranging from edge and near-surface plasmas in magnetically-confined fusion devices to industrial plasmas and nuclear forensic, utilizing advanced, predictive simulation capabilities on high-performance computing machines, and multi-physics multi-scale models.

 - Boltzmann solvers using Continuum and Statistical Methods

 - Ion-matter interaction, with focus on material erosion, ion implantation,

 - Plasma Surface Interactions

 Code of Conduct – The Laboratory of Computational Plasma Physics is an interactive environment for sharing new ideas and conducting research from a diverse group, with respect for all participants without regard to gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, disabilities, veteran status, or any other aspect of how we identify ourselves.